Applications are accepted throughout the summer, so no need to wait 👉 Click here to download

 The purpose of BTEC Higher Nationals in Computing is to develop you as a professional, self-reflecting individual able to meet the demands of employers in the computing sector and adapt to a constantly changing world.

-This Level 4 Computing HNC is made up of six core units and two specialist units.
+This Level 4 Computing HNC is made up of seven core units and one specialist unit.

 Core units for Level 4 include: